API Reference

 Payload: HelpScout webhook format (see HelpScout documentation)

-POST /webhooks/linear
+POST /sync/fathom

 Rate Limits